Explanation of Raiding Loot and Lockouts in FFXIV

 There are many forms of endgame currency used to purchase endgame gear.
 Players are likely familiar with Allagan Tomestones, as Poetics are rewarded from all endgame content in previous expansions.
 To learn about other currencies, visit our currencies page.

 Allagan Tomestones are the major endgame currency and are rewarded from all endgame content in the expansion.
 Tomestones can be exchanged for endgame gear and crafting materials.
-All endgame content from Endwalker rewards Tomestones of Astronomy and Tomestones of Causality.
-Causality is set to release in Patch 6.2 along with the second tier of the Pandaemonium raid.
+All endgame content from Endwalker rewards Tomestones of Causality and Tomestones of Comedy.
+Comedy is set to release in Patch 6.4 along with the final tier of the Pandaemonium raid.

-- Astronomy is uncapped, meaning players can acquire as many as they want.
+- Causality is uncapped, meaning players can acquire as many as they want.

-- Causality will be capped at 450 per weekly lockout.
+- Comedy is be capped at 450 per weekly lockout.

 Gear purchased with Allagan Tomestones can be upgraded with items that can drop in Savage raids or be exchanged for tokens from Alliance raids.
 This will increase a piece of gear's item level by 10.

 Savage and Normal Raid Tokens

 Raids are a full party fight and are split into two difficulties, each with a different loot system.
-Normal raids are simple enough to pug through the duty finder, while parties for Savage raids are primarily formed through the party finder or done with a static (a group of static members who raid together).
+Normal raids are simple enough to do through the duty finder, while parties for Savage raids are primarily formed through the party finder or done with a static (a group of static members who raid together).

 Normal raids are subject to the weekly lockout, but players can run the raids as many times as they want to receive a specific piece.
-Instead of outright dropping gear in treasure coffers, Normal raids drop eight tokens players roll for, and there is a type for all gear slots (accessories have a single unified token).
+Instead of outright dropping gear in treasure coffers, Normal raids drop eight possible tokens players roll for, and there is a type for all gear slots (accessories have a single unified token).
 Players can trade these tokens in for gear for any job they wish.